Toparvion/reactivlet-sample/README.md

 * `shared` – an internal component (a kind of library) shared between both web applications as a dependency.
 Not suitable for standalone running but when included into a web application provides it with a REST API method:

-  * `GET /inspect` – returns various data extracted from the request like cookies, headers, URI parameters and attributes.
+  * `GET /inspect` – returns various data extracted from the request: cookies, headers, URI parameters and attributes.

   Beside this method, the `shared` component also enriches the web applications with some additional infrastructure facilities: